 It is also advisable to update the system.
-An upgrade never hurts and Raspbian know the drill anyways:
+An upgrade never hurts and Raspbian know the drill anyway:

 sudo apt update sudo apt dist-upgrade sudo reboot

 Now you need to restart the device before you continue.
-After that you habe to reconnect to the Pi via SSH.
+After that, you have to reconnect to the Pi via SSH.
 Once the operating system Raspbian Buster is updated and the system restarted, we can convert the Pi into hotspot with RaspAP.